 Probate Courts and Procedures at Connecticut General Statutes Vol. 12, Tit.
 45(a), Ch.
 803 (“Termination of Parental Rights and Adoption”) and “Family Law, Juvenile Matters” at Connecticut General Statutes Vol. 12, Tit.
 46(b), Ch.
 815, provide that it is neglect for a child to be in an “injurious environment” or be without proper care; inadequate supervision is defined as being left alone for an excessive amount of time given the child’s age and maturity.
-Unfortunately, this vague law specifically identifies unsupervised children as neglected simply for being left alone, without requiring any showing of harm and without giving guidance for parents to know what an excessive time.
+Unfortunately, this vague law specifically identifies unsupervised children as neglected simply for being left alone, without requiring any showing of harm and without giving guidance for parents to know what is an excessive amount of time.
+A policy guide change in 2023 however clarified that children can be alone below the age of 12 as long as the parent has made a reasonable judgment about the child’s abilities and is not causing danger to the child.

 This webpage is not a legal document, and Let Grow does not take responsibility for the content.
 Be mindful that some localities have rules and guidelines even when the state does not.
 When in doubt, consult your local authorities to confirm the laws where you live.
 What’s more, laws change, as do judicial interpretations of them, and this webpage may not be updated immediately.